 Mr. Rowley has been recognized by his peers for his appellate work.
 He has been elected to the California Academy of Appellate Lawyers, and has been named a “Super Lawyer” and “Rising Star” in the appellate practice field by Super Lawyers Magazine.

-Mr. Rowley is active in both legal academia and bar organizations.
+Mr. Rowley is active in civic affairs, legal academia, and bar organizations.
+In 2014, Governor Edmund G. Brown Jr. appointed him to the California Commission on Uniform State Laws, which represents the State of California at a national conference on uniform laws issues.
 He serves as an Adjunct Professor of Law at the UCLA School of Law, teaching a clinical course in connection with the MTO/UCLA Law School Supreme Court Clinic, and is an elected member of the American Law Institute.
 He also serves as co-chair of the Central District of California Lawyer Representatives to the Ninth Circuit Judicial Conference.
 In that capacity, he helps plan and oversee the Central District’s annual Judicial Conference, and represents the District at the Ninth Circuit’s annual Judicial Conference.
 He is a board member and past president of the Federal Bar Association of Los Angeles, and previously served as a member of the California State Bar’s Standing Committee on Appellate Courts.
 He is also president of the Cutthroat Lawyers Bar Association, a group dedicated to the twin arts of lawyering and fly fishing.

-In addition to his work with legal organizations, Mr. Rowley is a member of the Pacific Council on International Policy, and a past fellow of the German Marshall Fund of the United States.
-He serves on the boards of directors of Foothill Family Service, a non-profit that provides counseling and educational services to needy families in the Los Angeles area, and the Center for Asian Americans United for Self-Empowerment, a non-profit that promotes Asian-Americans in politics.
+In addition to his work with legal organizations, Mr. Rowley serves on the boards of directors of Foothill Family Service, a non-profit that provides counseling and educational services to needy families in the Los Angeles area, the Center for Asian Americans United for Self-Empowerment, a non-profit that promotes Asian-Americans in politics, and the Pasadena Southwest Little League.
+He is a past fellow of the German Marshall Fund of the United States.

 He lives with his wife Sarah, a federal prosecutor, and their three children in South Pasadena, Calif.